Visiting Banff in March? Here’s All You Need to Know

 There’s really no more iconic ice-skating area in the world than at Lake Louise.
 Heading to Lake Louise in the winter is one of the best things to do in Banff in March.

-The Fairmont Chateau Lake Louise clears and maintains the “rink” every day so that visitors can enjoy ice skating here all winter long.
+The Fairmont Chateau Lake Louise clears and maintains the “rink” daily so visitors can enjoy ice skating here all winter.
 They also have lights at night so you can skate under the stars!
 Rent ice skates directly at the Fairmont or at Wilson Sports in Lake Louise Village.

 Catch the Northern Lights